Oversize Permits and Overweight Permits

-- Truck Tractor with semi-trailer which exceeds 48' with a kingpin distance which exceeds 41', measured from the center of the rear axle, or group of axles, to the center of the kingpin of the fifth wheel connectionStraight Truck with trailer exceeding 28' when the combination exceeds 65'
+- Truck Tractor with semi-trailer exceeding 48' with a kingpin distance exceeding 41' from the rear axle center, or group of axles, to the kingpin center of the fifth wheel connection.

-- Truck Tractors hauling automobiles with semi-trailer exceeding 50' as a qualifying auto transporter (able to transport automobiles on the power unit) when the exceptions in Florida Statutes 315.5152
+- Truck Tractors hauling automobiles with semi-trailer exceeding 50' as a qualifying auto transporter (able to transport automobiles on the power unit) when the exceptions in Florida Statutes.

-A Florida trip permit is issued to cover a move from a single point of departure (origin) to a single destination.
-This permit allows the hauler 5 days to make the single trip.
-A florida blanket permit is issued to cover multiple trips for a period of time not to exceed 12 months.
+A Florida trip permit is issued to cover a movement from a single source to a single destination and valid for 5 days to make a trip.
+A florida blanket permit allows to cover multiple trips for a time period not exceeding 12 months.